-- Transition support to the Widening countries by upgrading it to Strengthening the European Research Area. - As Widening country expertise grows, the need for investments in new high-value research infrastructures must be put first for prioritisation of funding. - The gap between Member States should be reduced, with doubling of the budget for Widening. - The portfolio of instruments should be more focused, encompassing support to younger researchers, collaborative research, and creation of competitive research environments.
-The requirement for the participation of a non-Widening country should be dropped.

-As a necessary measure, concrete national roadmaps should be required to achieve 3% funding for research efforts, and there should be an annual review mechanism to assess performance towards the 3% budget goal.
+- Transition support to the Widening countries by upgrading it to Strengthening the European Research Area. - As Widening country expertise grows, the need for investments in new high-value research infrastructures must be put first for prioritisation of funding. - The gap between Member States should be reduced, with doubling of the budget for Widening, providing excellent science if supported in research less intense states. - The portfolio of instruments should be more focused, encompassing support to younger mobile researchers, collaborative research, and creation of competitive research environments.
+The requirement for the participation of a non-Widening country should be dropped. - As a necessary measure, concrete national roadmaps should be required to achieve 3% funding for research efforts, and there should be an annual review mechanism to assess performance towards the 3% budget goal.